The Weight You Carry

 Silence in the Storm

-There are days when prayer feels like shouting into the void.
-You may feel isolated, even when surrounded by people who do not understand your internal struggle.
-It is in these quiet, dark moments that God’s word speaks the loudest.
+There are days when prayer feels like shouting into a void.
+You may feel utterly isolated, even when surrounded by well-meaning people who simply do not understand your internal struggle.
+Depression has a way of building walls, convincing you that you are entirely alone in your darkness.

 And not for that nation only, but that also he should gather together in one the children of God that were scattered abroad.— John 11:52, KJV